Real task first

 Start here if the slow part of the job is the same browser actions, follow-ups, and app handoffs over and over again.

-Best for: Best for teams that already run work across many SaaS tools and want AI to move information, trigger actions, route leads, answer support questions, or prepare work without hand-copying between systems.
+Best for: Best for moving information across many SaaS tools, triggering actions, routing leads, answering support questions, or preparing work without hand-copying between systems.
 It is strongest when automation and app sprawl are already part of the job.

 Zapier AI is worth opening when you already know the hard part is not getting AI to answer, but getting it to reach the right tools and complete the next step.
 Its advantage is the combination of agent building, app connectivity, and governance in one layer, so AI outputs can turn into routed work instead of dead-end drafts.
 But the platform makes the most sense once your processes are real enough to justify task limits, platform complexity, and paid-plan expansion.